BeST - The Bergisch School Technology Centre

 The zdi centre BeST is part of an NRW-wide education network with over 5,000 partnerships with stakeholders from the fields of science, schools, business, politics and society.
 There are now zdi centres in all districts and independent cities in NRW.

-The regular courses offered by the Bergisches Schul-Technikum are aimed exclusively at pupils in higher grades who are interested in STEM subjects.
-"We naturally work together with the Junior Uni and other local initiatives as part of the education chain, we also have cooperation courses, but our focus is basically from year 7 upwards, because our courses serve to provide in-depth career and study guidance."
-All BeST courses are completely free of charge, emphasises Debus, because the aim is to reach all young people, regardless of where they come from.
-Another difference is the variable locations of the courses on offer: "We don't offer our courses locally in one place, as the Junior Uni does, but instead we have 12 key locations in the Bergisch city-triangle where we regularly offer the courses.
-Here at the university, for example, the young people can also see all of our laboratories and training workshops.
-City libraries, training centres and vocational colleges are also part of the focus locations where courses are regularly offered.
+The regular courses offered by the Bergisches Schul-Technikum are aimed exclusively at pupils in higher grades who are interested in STEM subjects. ”We naturally work together with the Junior Uni and other local initiatives as part of the education chain, we also have cooperation courses, but our focus is basically from year 7 upwards, because our courses serve to provide in-depth career and study guidance.”
+All BeST courses are completely free of charge, Debus emphasises, because the aim is to reach all young people, regardless of where they come from.
+Another difference is the variable locations of the courses on offer: ”We don't offer our courses locally in one place, as the Junior Uni does, but offer our courses at 12 key locations in the city-triangle Wuppertal, Remscheid and Solingen on a regular basis.
+Here at the university, for example, the young people can also visit all of our laboratories and training workshops.
+City libraries, training centres, and vocational colleges are also part of the focus locations where courses are regularly offered.
 After each course, participants receive a certificate for their application documents and a positive entry on their school report.
-Another difference is that the young people register for the courses themselves.
+Furthermore, young people register for the courses themselves.
 In most cases, they find out about the courses on offer and the opportunity to attend a BeST course without obligation directly from BeST staff at their school.
-They then register with us because we have aroused their interest in the lectures and they have already decided in favour of a particular topic.
-The parents play more of an advisory role in the afternoon.
+They then register with us because we aroused their interest in the lectures and they have already decided in favour of a particular topic.
+At this point, parents play more of an advisory role in the afternoon.

 Electric cars were manufactured at Klauke